michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 4. Who art thou that judgest a servant who is not thine? who, if he stand, unto his Lord he standeth, and if he fall, falleth unto his Lord.
 But standing, he standeth; for there is power in the hands of his Lord to make him stand.

-5. There is who distinguishethOr, judgeth. day from day, and there is who judgeth all days (to be alike); but let every man in the convictionOr, knowledge, intelligence. of his (own) mind be confirmed.
+5. There is who distinguisheth

 6. He who thinketh of the day, to his Lord he thinketh; and every one who thinketh not of the day, unto his Lord he thinketh not (of it).
 He who eateth, to his Lord he eateth, and to Aloha giveth thanks;